Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 positives or suppression of verification attempts.

 # Security Considerations

+CIDVV verification is probabilistic and based on reachability.
+It does not provide cryptographic identity guarantees and is intended to complement, not replace, mechanisms such as STIR/SHAKEN.

 CIDVV relies on short-lived signaling exchanges and does not require persistent identity infrastructure.
 Its security properties are